 A good rule of thumb with weighted dips (similar to weighted pull-ups) is to transition to the exercise if:

 - You are very capable of doing multiple sets of bodyweight dips in the 10-12 rep range.

-Programming weighted dips (and potential uses)
+Programming weighted dips (sets and reps)

 As always, I would recommend sticking to the best practices for making progress in resistance training: try to hit 10-20 sets near failure, per week, split between two or three weekly workouts.